This Week On NomadTV

 Is Africa a developmental burden or a commercial opportunity?
 What should governments across Africa do to attract foreign investments?
 How are the emerging market trends changing and affecting African economies?
 Dr. Martyn Davies, Managing Director of Emerging Markets & Africa at Deloitte Frontier Advisory answers this and many more questions.

-Thokozile Qoboza, Marketing Manager, Fair Trade Tourism speaks to NomadTV in an exclusive interview on the objectives of the organization at the Indaba 2015.
+Amrita Craig, Marketing Manager, Mauritius Tourism Promotion Authority speaks with NomadTV in an exclusive interview on the objectives of the Mauritius Tourism board and new products.

 Bride Price or lobola is both a cherished but highly controversial culture practised throughout Africa.
 It is the price paid in cows or money by the groom to the parents of the bride.

 “There are broken-down cars and bits of discarded furniture everywhere,” Simpson wrote in the article posted on the BBC website.“Beyond the wooden shacks lie ditches and pools of dirty, stagnant water where mosquitoes breed.
 Two basic toilets serve the whole camp.”

 This is the story of Lagare, a street musician in Bamako, capital of Mali, whose dream is to play in Europe someday.
 He now has the opportunity to perform alongside one of the best musicians in the country, Loby Traoré, one of the drivers of African blues.

 In response to the rising youth unemployment rates in South Africa, Primestars Marketing, together with its key partners, Sasol, National Youth Development Agency, MTN, Kulula Airlines, Tsogo Sun and Sizwe IT, have launched the 3rd year of the innovative STEP UP 2 A START UP National Youth Entrepreneurship initiative.
 The prestigious launch cemented the stakeholders’